mpieva/mapAD/Readme.md

 `cargo build --release --features simd-accel`

-for AVX support (on recent CPUs like Intel Core i3/i5/i7 or recent AMD ones) use:
+For AVX support (on recent CPUs like Intel Core i3/i5/i7 or recent AMD ones) use:

 `RUSTFLAGS="-C target-cpu=native" cargo build --release --features "simd-accel avx-accel"`

+To increase its verbosity, invoke the program like this:

+`thrust -vvv index ...` or `thrust -vvv map ...`

+## Performance/ Hardware Requirements

+In #5 (tracking issue) benchmark results for mapping are shown.

+Index generation for the human reference genome (hg19) unfortunately eats about 160GB of RAM (can certainly be improved by sampling the suffix array to k=32).
+Overall, the performance is comparable to `bwa aln` using ancient parameters.
+However, as soon as sampled suffix arrays are implemented, the performance will likely decrease a bit in favor of memory consumption.

 ## To do